KGutmair/flexTab1/README.md

   (SMD).

-- **Custom Layout**:The following layout options are available: *row sorting*, the option to display *summary measure units* (e.g., n (%), median (SD)), and an empty line after each variable for improved readability.
-The output can be generated as either a *publication-ready* `"flextable()"` *object* or as a `"data.frame"`, allowing for further modifications or integration with other table formatting packages.
+- **Custom Layout**:The following layout options are available: *row sorting* and *column sorting*, the option to display *summary measure units* (e.g., n (%), median (SD)), and an empty line after each variable for improved readability.
+The output can be generated as either a *publication-ready* output table (created with the `flextable` package) or as a `"data.frame"`, allowing for further modifications or integration with other table formatting packages.

 - **Group Analysis**: Supports *single and grouped* summaries for comparing treatment arms or other groups.
-Additionally, a nested group structure is supported, allowing for the comparison of superior groups (A, B, and C), each with two subgroups (x and y).
+Additionally, a nested group structure is supported, allowing for the comparison of subgroups within main groups.

-This package is still an experimental version.

 ## Installation